ntop/PF_RING/doc/nbroker/api.rst

 The programmer can use the port conversion api to get the internal or external switch port index associated to the symbolic interface name.
 This grantes him full control over the target port for a particular rule.

 The following example covers the scenario in which a user is interested in only monitoring the HTTP traffic of the host 10.0.0.1, assuming it is located on the INGRESS_INTERFACE side.
-All the other traffic is passed to the egress port.
+All the other traffic is forwarded to the egress port.

 .. code-block:: c

-   #define INGRESS_INTERFACE "ens9"
+   #define INGRESS_INTERFACE "eth1"
-   #define EGRESS_INTERFACE "enp1s0f1"
+   #define EGRESS_INTERFACE "eth2"

-   // initialization here
+   /* initialization here */

    u_int8_t ingress_internal_port;
    u_int8_t ingress_external_port;